markvdkooij/ceratops/README.md

 # Ceratops CSS

 A minimal CSS framework designed to kick-start your project.
-Many basic needs are supplied and are easily adjusted to your needs.
+Many basic needs are supplied and are easily adjusted to your liking.

 ## Install